-- Two DAQ architectures, ATCA for SVT (SLAC) and VXS-FADC250 for ECal (JLAB) - JLAB CODA DAQ software for trigger and readout - Trigger is defined by clusters in ECal and based on JLAB FADC250 - The analog signal from each Ecal channel is continuously sampled by the FADC every 4 ns. - Modules with energy above threshold are processed for the trigger. - Pulse height, spatial and timing information from each crystal are available for the trigger decision - Energy and position cuts are applied to define cluster pair trigger.
+- Two DAQ architectures, ATCA for SVT (SLAC) and VXS-FADC250 for ECal (JLAB) - JLAB CODA DAQ software for trigger and readout - Trigger is defined by clusters in ECal and based on JLAB FADC250 - The analog signal from each ECal channel is continuously sampled by the FADC every 4 ns - Modules with energy above threshold are processed for the trigger - Pulse height, spatial and timing information from each crystal were available for the trigger decision.
+Energy and position cuts are applied to define trigger(s) - Trigger rates of 20 kHz - In 2015/2016 engineering runs, two clusters selected in opposite modules with energy-position cuts was used as production trigger - The upgraded trigger system will use a single cluster in the calorimeter tagged with signal from the new scintillation hodoscope.